 We are committed to fundraising best practice; please read our Donation and Sponsorship Statement if you have any concerns.

-If you have any comments about the changes to the building, or to discuss a gift, please do not hesitate to contact Chris Smith, Development Officer (Campaigns) on 0121 644 5007 or email [email protected].
+If you have any comments about the changes to the building, or to discuss a gift, please do not hesitate to contact Chris Smith, Development Manager (Campaigns) on 0121 644 5007 or email [email protected].

 Thank you to our audiences for all of your continued support.